xieyuschen/quic-example/3.packets-during-echo/README.md

   It allows you to query info abt various DNS records, including host addresses, mail exchanges, & name servers.
 A most common tool among sysadmins for troubleshooting DNS problems.

 Linux provides many network tools, but if we want to take an eye on the packets the `tcpdump`.

+However, `tcpdump` could only dump the udp packets and it's hard to encrypt the quic packets as:
+- quic encapsulates the udp with its own protocol which means I need to analysis udp to quic.
+- quic has explained its packet details with a large scope in RFC9000 so read and analyze the udp packets ourselves cause a messy experience.

+In concluding, `wireshark` is a better tool than `tcpdump`.

-## Analysis
+## Network Analyzing tools

 If we want to use tcpdump to see the packets, the key pair and certificate should be fixed as we need it to decrypt the packets.
 As a result, I choose the files under `/cert` files: